 Wind slabs are to be evaluated with care and prudence.

 The fresh and somewhat older wind slabs are in some cases prone to triggering above the tree line, especially adjacent to ridgelines and in gullies and bowls.
 Mostly avalanches are only small but can be released also by a single winter sport participant.
 The prevalence of avalanche prone locations and likelihood of triggering will increase with altitude.

 Snowpack

 Danger patterns

-(dp.6: cold, loose snow and wind)
+dp.6: cold, loose snow and wind

 As a consequence of new snow and a strong wind from southerly directions, mostly small wind slabs formed above the tree line.
 In some places wind slabs are lying on soft layers, especially on shady slopes.

-Tendency

-The avalanche danger will persist.